yukiarimo/yuna-ai/README.md

 # Yuna AI Documentation
-> Your Personal AI Girlfriend.
+> Your Private Companion.
 The future AGI takeover starts here!
 >
 > If you like our project, please give us a star ⭐ on GitHub.